 Don’t worry if you go off route or don’t follow the directions given to you.
 As long as you complete your turning safely, and don’t make a driving fault during it, your test result won’t be affected.

 The manoeuvre will be selected from four possibilities:

 - reverse bay park

 - pulling up on the right-hand side of the carriageway, reversing two car lengths and rejoin the traffic.

 You will be taught all of these manoeuvres during your lessons with us.
-On the day, you are allowed up to 5 minutes to complete your manoeuvre, so please take your time to ensure it’s done as well as possible.
+On the day, you will be asked to do one of the four manoeuvres and this is to be completed as SAFELY as possible dealing with the hazards around you.

-To pass the practical test, you need to accumulate less than 15 driver faults in total, and not pick up either a serious or dangerous fault.
-Serious and dangerous faults are those which have, or have the potential to, cause danger to either yourself or other road users.
-You should also not accumulate more than 3 driver faults in the same driving competency.
+To pass the Practical driving test you are allowed 15 or less minor driver faults in total; you must not pick up either a serious or dangerous fault.
+Serious and dangerous faults are those which have, or the potential to, cause danger to either yourself or other road users.
+Accruing an habitual fault will possibly turn into a serious fault.
 Your result will be given to you within a few minutes of you arriving back at the test centre.